-We see foam as the most important part of your bouldering pad.
-Sure it may have a super funky design and all the features, but if the foam’s no good then you may as well not have it.
+Foam is the most important part of your bouldering pad.
+Sure it may have a funky design, hardwearing fabrics and the fanciest carry system going...
+But if the foam’s no good, you definitely don't want to fall on it!

 8cm Light and portable taco style bouldering pad, ideal for whipping round your local circuit